kmrmohit/InnovaccerAssignment/README.md

 # InnovaccerAssignment
-SDE-Intern(Platform) assignment project for Innovacer.
+SDE-Intern(Platform) assignment project for Innovaccer.

 #problem-statement

 Write a python script to send e-mail to the users regarding the status of their favourite tv series to prevent them from spoilers

 #solution